 If I’d know you were dropping by, I would’ve put on a tie.

-This is a log of my journeys around Europe, sprinkled with some useful information about how to do the same thing without breaking the bank or losing your mind.
+This is a log of our journeys around Europe, sprinkled with some useful information about how to do it without breaking the bank, a leg, or losing your mind.

-If you can’t learn from my mistakes, at the very least, you can laugh at them.
+And if you can’t learn from our mistakes, at least you can laugh at them.

-After leaving Ireland in 2010, and working in countless Irish bars in New York for 5 years, I started working as a copywriter at a startup in SoHo.
+After leaving Ireland in 2010, and working in countless Irish bars in NYC for 5 years, I started working as a copywriter at a startup in SoHo.
 But I got itchy feet after a year.

-I needed to get traveling again, beginning with the Camino de Santiago pilgrimage through Spain.
+I needed to travel again. starting with The Camino de Santiago pilgrimage.

 With a heavy heart, I gave my notice.
 My (smarter, less impulsive) Creative Director had another idea, though:

-“What if you work for the company as a remote contractor and travel too?”
+“What if you work remotely and travel too?”

 Suddenly, I could literally get paid while I traveled around Europe.

-I decided I would write a blog of my travels for posterity.
-Posterity is the term bloggers use when they’re worried no one will like their blog.
+‘Posterity‘ is the term writers use when they’re worried that no one will read their travel blog.